-Head swimming, I lay sprawled on the concrete floor, drenched in rusty, lukewarm water that reeked of chlorine.
+Head swimming, I lay flat out on the floor of the bus shelter, drenched in rusty, lukewarm water that reeked of chlorine.
 For the second time in three days I had been hit with heat exhaustion.
-I felt intensely nauseous, my legs and back were cramping painfully, and my panicking brain was hammering against my cranium.
-I had firm reason to question the sanity of my recent life choices.
-Angus and I had left the sweltering shores of the Bay of Bengal just seven days ago, grimacing from the freshly acquired jellyfish stings of our departure dip.
-We had set out to walk across Southern India: from the Bay of Bengal to the Arabian Sea, via Tamil Nadu, Karnataka, and Kerala.
+I felt nauseous, my legs and back were cramping painfully, and my head was attempting to explode.
+I began to question the sanity of my life choices.
+Angus and I had left the sweltering shores of the Bay of Bengal just seven days ago, wincing from fresh jellyfish stings.
+We were setting out to walk across Southern India: from the Bay of Bengal to the Arabian Sea, via Tamil Nadu, Karnataka, and Kerala.

 A fortnight later and the monsoon had conclusively arrived.
 Dark clouds loomed on the horizon as we fumbled our way down the side of one of the scattered sandstone hills that broke the otherwise flat landscape.
 Lightning flickered across the plains and paddy fields below, and the sun was dropping behind the tall stones above, plunging us into shadow.
 The situation was entirely our own fault.
 Not content with a full day’s walking in tropical heat, we had decided to spend the evening climbing the hill to photograph the surrounding landscape.
 Upon reaching the summit we realised our mistake: a storm was coming, and there was nowhere to set up camp.
 The night and the rain arrived together, the lightning now rippling across the horizon would not be far behind, and we shuffled with increasing haste over the now lethally slippery sandstone.
 We found that the optimum method of descent was to slide spread-eagled across the slabs, but our progress was both exhausting and frustratingly slow.
 By the time we had reached the foliage at the base of the scree, the first fat, warm raindrops had already soaked us.